pu2clr/SI4735/examples/README.md

 ## Example 02 - Proof of Concept with SW

 This example shows how can you use SW features of the Si4735 Arduino Library.
-Like the previous exemple (Proof of Concept), the [SI4735_POC_SW.ino](examples/SI4735_POC_SW/SI4735_POC_SW.ino) sketch __works only on Arduino IDE__.
+Like the previous exemple (Proof of Concept), the sketch of this example __works only on Arduino IDE__.
 It uses the Serial Monitor to get the commands and show the information.

 __This sketch has been successfully tested on Pro Mini 3.3V; UNO (by using a voltage converter); Arduino Yún (by using a voltage converter); Arduino Mega (by using a voltage converter) and ESP32 (LOLIN32 WEMOS)__